sodafoundation/documentation/content/support-matrix/nbp/csi-pnp/_index.md

   }
 }
 ```
+## Vendor CSI Support

-Currently SODA CSI PnP has been tested for the below CSI drivers, this is not the exhaustive list but it will keep growing as other vendors verifies the soda-csi-provisioner.
+Currently SODA CSI PnP has been tested for the below CSI drivers, this is not the exhaustive list but it will keep growing as other vendors verify the soda-csi-provisioner.

 <table>